 November 6 & 20

 Pastor Vince Rohn and staff of Calvary visited The Bridge and prayed over the buildings and grounds along with other local churches.
 We learned about the ways Home Sweet Home Ministries will be breaking barriers to help those who are experiencing homelessness in ways other shelters haven’t been able to do so before.
-Please continue to pray over the 56 individuals who will be getting ready to move in, as well as the staff working there.
+Please continue to pray over the 56 individuals who have moved in, as well as the staff working there.
 Calvary is blessed to be able to support this ministry and those in our community.
 If you are interested in learning more about Home Sweet Home Ministries or their needs, please check out their website.

 The Seekers adult class will start a new seven week series on January 4 entitled “The Way.”
 We will view & discuss videos with Rev. Don Long, Jr. (Larry & Carroll Bross’ son-in-law) reflecting on his 500 mile pilgrimage on Spain’s Camino de Santiago three years ago.
 Anyone is welcome to join us.
 We meet in the parlor or on Zoom Sundays at 10:30 a.m.